-Fire dampers are required to be tested at a specific period of time.
+Fire dampers are required to be tested for a specific period of time.
 This is according to The National Fire Protection Association, State Fire Marshals, International Code Council, and The Joint Commission.
 The NFPA 80 of NFPA's Life Safety Code requires fire and fire/smoke dampers to be inspected and tested one year after it has been installed.
-Moreover, testing and inspection must be completed in every 4-year period.
-This, however, does not include fire and fire/smoke dampers in hospitals where testing and inspection is done in every 6-year period.
+Moreover, testing and inspection must be completed every 4-year period.
+This, however, does not include fire and fire/smoke dampers in hospitals where testing and inspection are done in every 6-year period.

 Why Fire Damper Instruction is Important

 The National Fire Protection Association (NFPA) reported that fire deaths as a result of smoke inhalation are higher than deaths from burn.
 In 2002, for every three fire victims, two dies from smoke inhalation and one from the burn itself.
 In addition, an estimated 60% to 80% of burn victims die every year because of smoke inhalation, making it the main cause of death among them.
 Even firefighters are not resistant from the danger of inhaling smoke.
 In 2003, 2890 firefighters were injured due to smoke inhalation, according to NFPA.